Roofing Sales Training Concerns

-Maybe they’ve experienced some good success in other jobs, but when they imagine knocking on a door, they always imagine the door as being locked.
+Before you start selling roofs, you might have a major concern.
+Maybe you’ve experienced some good success in other jobs, but when you imagine knocking on a door, doing the work of prospecting, you always imagine the door as being locked.

 Locked doors come from locked minds.